lt-columbo/pisces_tools/dashboard_patch/README.md

 sudo sh /etc/monitor-scripts/refresh-dash.sh

 # Undoing this Update for any reason
 If you want to revert, you can copy these files back over or reinstall the dashboard by running the update.
+There is a revert script available: sudo /etc/monitor-scripts/revert.sh

+Or you can to by hand, one by one:

 ***To RESTORE OLD SCRIPTS by copying the files back over***
 - sudo cp /etc/monitor-scripts/auto-maintain.sh.old /etc/monitor-scripts/auto-maintain.sh